romen-git2/100-days-of-code/README.md

 * **Day 2 -** Realized that filtering data effectively before an agent can make decisions based on history.
 * **Day 3 -** Discovered that visualizing agent states (via Matplotlib) is essential for debugging "black box" behavior, allowing for quick identification of learning plateaus or erratic actions.
 * **Day 4 -** Understood that LLMs are "frozen in time," so mastering web scraping (BeautifulSoup) is crucial for giving agents real-time context and access to live data sources.
+* **Day 5 -** Learned that unlike scraping, APIs provide structured JSON data that is safer and more reliable for agents to parse and act upon.

 ---